Generic Name: Ixazomib (ix AZ oh mib)

 - It is used to treat multiple myeloma.

 - This medicine is taken with other drugs.
 Be sure you know about the warnings, benefits, and risks of these other drugs.
 Talk with the doctor if you have questions or concerns about any of the drugs.

 What do I need to tell my doctor BEFORE I take Ninlaro?

 - If you are allergic to Ninlaro (ixazomib); any part of Ninlaro (ixazomib); or any other drugs, foods, or substances.
 Tell your doctor about the allergy and what signs you had.

 - If you are taking any of these drugs: Carbamazepine, phenytoin, rifampin, or St. John's wort.

 - If you are breast-feeding.
-Do not breast-feed while you take Ninlaro (ixazomib) or for 3 months after your last dose.
+Do not breast-feed while you take Ninlaro (ixazomib).

 This is not a list of all drugs or health problems that interact with Ninlaro (ixazomib).

 Tell your doctor and pharmacist about all of your drugs (prescription or OTC, natural products, vitamins) and health problems.
 You must check to make sure that it is safe for you to take Ninlaro (ixazomib) with all of your drugs and health problems.
 Do not start, stop, or change the dose of any drug without checking with your doctor.

 What are some things I need to know or do while I take Ninlaro?